MicrosoftDocs/windows-itpro-docs/windows/manage/basic-level-windows-telemetry-events-and-fields.md

 ### Microsoft.Windows.Appraiser.General.DecisionMatchingInfoPassiveAdd

-This event sends true/false compatibility decision data about non-blocking entries on the system that are not keyed by either applications or devices, to help keep Windows up to date.
+This event sends compatibility decision data about non-blocking entries on the system that are not keyed by either applications or devices, to help keep Windows up-to-date.

 The following fields are available:

-- **objectInstanceId**  Will always be PassiveMatchingInfo.
+- **objectInstanceId**  This will always be PassiveMatchingInfo.
 - **AppraiserVersion**  The version of the Appraiser file that is generating the events.
-- **BlockingApplication**  Indicates if there are any application issues that interfere with upgrade due to matching info blocks.
-Example: FALSE
+- **BlockingApplication**  Are there any application issues that interfere with upgrade due to matching info blocks?
-- **MigApplication**  Indicates if there is a matching info with a mig for the current mode of upgrade.
-Example: FALSE
+- **MigApplication**  Is there a matching info block with a mig for the current mode of upgrade?

 ### Microsoft.Windows.Appraiser.General.DecisionMatchingInfoPassiveRemove

-This event Indicates that the DecisionMatchingInfoPassive object represented by the objectInstanceId is no longer present.
-No object attributes are transmitted other than the objectInstanceId.
+This event Indicates that the DecisionMatchingInfoPassive object is no longer present.

 The following fields are available:

 - **AppraiserVersion**  The version of the Appraiser file that is generating the events.